Singular subalgebroids: Introduction

 {\bf Conventions:} All Lie groupoids are {assumed to be source connected}, not necessarily Hausdorff, but with Hausdorff source-fibers.
 Given a Lie groupoid $\cG\rightrightarrows M$, we denote by $\bt$ and $\bs$ its target and source maps, and by $i\colon \cG\to \cG$ the inversion map.
 We denote by $1_x\in \cG$ the identity element corresponding to a point $x\in M$, and by $1_M\subset \cG$ the submanifold of identity elements.
 Two elements $g,h\in \cG$ are composable if $\bs(g)=\bt(h)$.
 We identify the Lie algebroid of $\cG$, which we sometimes denote by $Lie(\cG)$, with $\ker (d\bs)|_M$.

+{We use the term ``generators'' only in the context of modules over $C^{\infty}(U)$, for $U$ a manifold, and to mean that they generate as a $C^{\infty}(U)$-module.}

-{\bf Acknowledgements:} {M.Z. thanks Iakovos Androulidakis -- who collaborated in this project in its early stages and is the author of Appendix \ref{section:convsing} -- for fruitful discussions and constructive advice, and Ivan Struchiner for inspiring comments on this work.} This work was partially supported by grants MTM2011-22612 and ICMAT Severo Ochoa SEV-2011-0087 (Spain), Pesquisador Visitante Especial grant 88881.030367/2013-01 (CAPES/Brazil), IAP Dygest, the long term structural funding -- Methusalem grant of the Flemish Government, the FWO under EOS project G0H4518N, the FWO research project G083118N (Belgium).
+{\bf Acknowledgements:} {M.Z. thanks Iakovos Androulidakis -- who collaborated in this project in its early stages and is the author of Appendix \ref{section:convsing} -- for fruitful discussions and constructive advice, and Ivan Struchiner for inspiring comments on this work.
+We thank the referee for providing constructive remarks.} This work was partially supported by grants MTM2011-22612 and ICMAT Severo Ochoa SEV-2011-0087 (Spain), Pesquisador Visitante Especial grant 88881.030367/2013-01 (CAPES/Brazil), IAP Dygest, the long term structural funding -- Methusalem grant of the Flemish Government, the FNRS-FWO under EOS project G0H4518N, the FWO research project G083118N (Belgium).